clipperrrrrrr/Rupee/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `digitalrupeed` for your own use.
+You can ignore this section if you are building `rupeesd` for your own use.

-digitalrupeed/digitalrupee-cli binaries are not included in the digitalrupee-Qt.app bundle.
+rupeesd/rupees-cli binaries are not included in the rupees-Qt.app bundle.

-If you are building `digitalrupeed` or `digitalrupee-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `rupeesd` or `rupees-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: